|Best overall||Pioneer DJ HDJ-X10||SEE IT||

 AIAIAI also builds the TMA-2 Studio Wireless+ with a modern aesthetic, both in terms of its minimalist looks and its sustainable aims.
 For instance, the headphones’ parts are modular, so you can replace the headband, ear pads, and driver units separately, and the over-ear memory foam ear pads are covered with CO2-neutral Alcantara material.

-While the TMA-2 Studio Wireless+ are fast enough in their latency for DJing, comfortable enough to wear for long DJ sets, and have detachable ear cups for one-ear monitoring, they still were made primarily for musicians in a music studio.
+While the TMA-2 Studio Wireless+ are fast enough in their latency for DJing, comfortable enough to wear for long DJ sets, and have detachable ear cups for one-ear monitoring—all features I put to the test while evaluating them in a Nevada desert during the Burning Man festival—in one aspect they are still optimal for musicians in a music studio.
 They have, for example, a volume level normal for studio headphones but a little lower than what DJs often like for live monitoring.
 Word has it that AIAIAI is working on wireless headphones dedicated to DJs, including increased volume and other DJ-centric features.

 Best for mixing music: Audio-Technica ATH-M70x